• Skip to main content

 • It is a batch system scheduling algorithm.

-• It performs better for the processes with long burst time.
+• It performs better for the processes with a long burst time.

 • It develops the convey effect.